 As many things do, this story started out on Facebook.
 A request was made on a local page called Rivertowns Give and Take, where people give items or services away at no cost, or can request the same.
 This particular request came from a young woman asking for a ride to her wedding, as she felt funny about driving herself there.
 From there it snowballed into one of the best feel-good stories of the year.

 If you’re looking for the best wedding planner in Toronto, look no further than Designed Dream.
-Couples looking for a wedding planning services in the Greater Toronto Area choose designed dream weddings & event planning, which is ideal for a small and personalized event.
+Couples looking for a Premier Event Planning Agency in the Greater Toronto Area can look into designed dream weddings & event planning, which is ideal for a small and personalized event.

 2020’s global slowdown brought many unexpected changes to our lives, including the possibility for Tarrytown-based, single-mom-of-two Natalie to begin dating.
 She met Stephen, who was living in England, through a dating app hosted by their international church.

 Both Natalie and Stephen realized from the beginning that there was something distinctive about the other.
 “Our online dates led to deep conversations where we really got to know each other, free of distractions like dinner, movies, and so on,” she said.
 Eventually they felt the need to meet in person.
 A worldwide pandemic limited their possibilities, but in mid-summer they arranged to meet in Croatia.
 Their time together there confirmed that they were indeed soul mates, and the couple returned to their respective homes happy, sad, and determined to move forward in marriage.

 Stephen put his affairs in London in order and focused on building a relationship with Natalie’s girls.
 “He intuitively understood we came as a ‘package’ and had a knack for building a rapport with the girls,” Natalie commented.
 He also began to plot his journey from London to New York, a complicated route that involved hopping across four other countries.